What is COVID-19?

 Some infected people have no symptoms, but others get very sick, and some people die

-Doctors test swabs from your nose or throat to diagnose COVID-19
+Swabs from your nose or throat are tested to diagnose COVID-19

-No medicines cure COVID-19, but some might help people with severe infection, and doctors are always testing additional ones
+No medicines cure COVID-19, but some might help people with severe infection or people at risk of severe infection